maricd7/SwiftSail/README.md

 Supabase: An open-source Firebase alternative.
 It provides a suite of tools for building scalable applications with built-in authentication, real-time database, and more.
 Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.

+# Features

+### Cart
+The cart component (toggled with cart icon gadget) allows users to add, remove, or update the quantity of items.

+### Checkout Page
+The checkout page facilitates the order process.
+Users can review their items, enter shipping and payment information, and place orders.

+### Product Page
+Product pages display detailed information about individual products.
+Users can view product images, descriptions, prices, and add them to their cart.

+### Categories
+Products are organized into categories for easy browsing.
+Users can filter products based on categories to find what they're looking for more efficiently.

+### Search
+The search functionality enables users to search for products by keywords.
+Search results are displayed dynamically as users type.

+### Authentication
+The authentication system allows users to register new accounts or log in to existing ones.
+Authenticated users can access their order history, view wishlisted items and more.

+### Wishlist
+Users can add products to their wishlist for future reference.
+Wishlist items can be easily managed, including adding to cart or removing from the wishlist.

+# Contact
+For questions or support, contact : dejanmaric259@gmail.com